Brewers vs. Rockies Player Props Betting Odds

 |6

-- Cron heads into this game looking to extend his three-game hit streak.
-In his last five games he is batting .227 with two doubles, a home run and six RBI.
+- Diaz enters this game looking to extend his three-game hit streak.
+During his last five outings he is hitting .333 with a double, a home run, three walks and two RBI.

 |Opponent